wednesday-solutions/aws-glue-jupyter-notebook-starter/README.md

 │   ├── create-glue-job.sh                          |-> Creates resources on AWS, copy appropriate files to the s3 buckets and trigger crawlers
 │   ├── env-to-args.sh                              |-> Recursively iterates job folders and convert env files to job parameters
 │   └── run.sh                                      |-> Runs the notebook locally
-│
+│   └── tear-down-glue.sh                           |-> Brings down all created AWS resources
+│   └── update-glue-job.sh                          |-> Updates the glue job along with other resources via the cd pipeline │
 ├── src                                             |-> Contains all glue job files and folders
     └── jobs                                        |-> Contains all glue jobs in individual folders